Arizona — Horseshoe Bend on the Colorado River

 Does Arizona require a state license for dietitians?

-No. Arizona is one of the few states that does not have a state-level licensing board.
-Practice is regulated by national registration through the Commission on Dietetic Registration (CDR).
+No. Arizona does not currently have a mandatory state licensing board for dietitians.
+Practice is governed by national certification through the Commission on Dietetic Registration (CDR).

-How do I verify a dietitian's credentials in Arizona?
+How do I renew my credentials in Arizona?

 Board Info